aerozavr/Thinkpad-x270-i5-6200U-HD520-Clover/README.md

 The config uploaded here was tested on a ThinkPad x270 with an i5-6200U CPU, Intel HD Graphics 520 GPU, 8GB RAM, 256GB NVMe Drive and a FHD Screen.

 ## Credit
-Thanks to nicogig and tluck for laying the groundwork for a working hackintosh on the x270 with i5 6200U CPU.
+Thanks to nicogig and tluck for laying the groundwork for a working hackintosh on the different t460x variants.
 I'd also like to thank RehabMan, Shmilee, vusun123, TimeWalker, Mieze and every other hacker who makes Hackintoshing possible.